TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Introduction

 \section{Introduction}

-The surge in memory needs for datacenter applications~\cite{casefor, memorycost}, combined with the increasing DRAM cost and technology scaling challenges~\cite{tech-scaling, moor}, has led to memory becoming a significant infrastructure expense in hyperscale datacenters.
+The surge in memory needs for datacenter applications~\cite{casefor, memorycost}, combined with the increasing DRAM cost and technology scaling challenges~\cite{tech-scaling, moor} has led to memory becoming a significant infrastructure expense in hyperscale datacenters.
 Non-DRAM memory technologies provide an opportunity to alleviate this problem by building tiered memory subsystems and adding higher memory capacity at a cheaper \$/GB point~\cite{fb-dcpmm, MyNVM, data-tiering, baidu-optane, azure-optane}.
-These technologies, however, have much higher latencies vs. main memory and can significantly degrade performance when data is inefficiently placed in different levels of the memory hierarchy.
-Prior knowledge of application behavior and careful application tuning can address this, which is prohibitively resource-intensive in hyperscale environments with varieties of rapidly evolving applications.
+These technologies, however, have much higher latency vs. main memory and can significantly degrade performance when data is inefficiently placed in different levels of the memory hierarchy.
+Additionally, prior knowledge of application behavior and careful application tuning is required to effectively use these technologies.
+This can be prohibitively resource-intensive in hyperscale environments with varieties of rapidly evolving applications.

 Compute Express Link (CXL)~\cite{cxl} mitigates this problem by providing an intermediate latency operating point with DRAM-like bandwidth and cache-line granular access semantics.
 CXL protocol allows a new memory bus interface to attach memory to the CPU (Figure~\ref{fig:cxl-enabled-memory}).
 From a software perspective, \cxlmem appears to a system as a CPU-less NUMA node where its memory characteristics (\eg, bandwidth, capacity, generation, technology, \etc) are independent of the memory directly attached to the CPU.
-By decoupling the memory device choice from the CPU, CXL allows more flexibility in memory subsystem design and fine-grained control over the memory bandwidth and capacity~\cite{next-plarform-cxl, lenovo-cxl, single-socket-cxl}.
-Additionally, as \cxlmem appears like the main memory, it provides opportunities for application-agnostic transparent page placement on the appropriate memory tier.
+This allows flexibility in memory subsystem design and fine-grained control over the memory bandwidth and capacity~\cite{next-plarform-cxl, lenovo-cxl, single-socket-cxl}.
+Additionally, as \cxlmem appears like the main memory, it provides opportunities for transparent page placement on the appropriate memory tier.
+However, Linux's memory management mechanism is designed for homogeneous CPU-attached DRAM-only systems and performs poorly on \cxlmem system.
+In such a system, as memory access latency varies across memory tiers (Figure~\ref{fig:memory-hierarchy}), application performance greatly depends on the fraction of memory served from the fast memory.